NoorChasib/SCMS/README.md

 ## **Introduction**

-As part of the Code Challenge for Bolt and Dash, this Simulated Surveillance Camera Management System web application was created to simulate a network of surveillance cameras in a building or home.
+As part of the Code Challenge for Bolt and Dash, this Simulated Surveillance Camera Management System (SCMS) web application was created to simulate a network of surveillance cameras in a building or home.

-The app was built with React, Vite, Node.js, Express.js, MySQL, Jest, Mantine, TailwindCSS, video.js, chart.js and ml5.js.
+The app was built with React, Vite, Node.js, Express.js, MySQL, Jest, Mantine, TailwindCSS, Video.js, Chart.js and ml5.js.

 It utilizes a combination of different tools, including machine learning for realtime object detection, that showcase my skills and abilities.